AbdullahAlsaaedi/ecommerce-product-page/README.md

 ### What I learned

-i learned a lot of this stuff in this project, such as cart functionality, modals, and the responsiveness of the page
+i've learned a lot of stuff in this project, such as cart functionality, modals, and the responsiveness of the page

 ### Continued development